 Struggling children need the same rigorous foundational phonics programme as their classmates, with the addition of 10-15 minutes of extra daily practice with decodable readers such as BRI.

 Piper Books addresses the main dyslexic problems that lead to severe reading difficulties:

 BRI-ARI instruction (for younger children) and MRI (for older children, teenagers and adults) place great emphasis on the ‘how-to’ of decoding.
 This focus provides essential phonological practice as students learn to blend and segment.
-Growing awareness of the smallest sounds in words is enhanced in the early stages by SPELL, with children learning to encode by ‘saying the sounds’ as they write each word.
+Growing awareness of the smallest sounds in words is enhanced in the early stages by Spelling with BRI, with children learning to encode by ‘saying the sounds’ as they write each word.

 Short-term and long-term memory

 “The most effective way to remember the code’s patterns with minimum effort is through controlled exposure and varied repetition.”

 Beginning Reading Instruction: BRI gives children the necessary tools to handle fresh information.
 New correspondences and words are introduced meticulously, with memory overload avoided at all times.
 Correspondences are normally encountered at least five times on first introduction and a minimum of five more times in subsequent books.
 Only four words and five sounds are introduced in the first few stories, with ingenious little plots created from these slight beginnings.

 Letters which dyslexic readers readily confuse – e.g. b, d – p, q – h, n – v, w – are widely separated in the instruction.

 The selection of letter/sound correspondences in the first stories facilitates the ‘blending’ of sounds: those sounds that are particularly easy to blend, e.g. /m/ and /s/, are introduced early.